warbacon/zunder-zsh/README.md

-<h1 align="center">Warbacon zsh configurator</h1>

-## Information
+# Warbacon zsh configurator

 This is a simple shell script that sets zsh as the default shell, applies various settings and installs some plugins to make the shell prompt more enjoyable.

-Please report any bug or undesired behaviour you encounter.
+*Please report any bug or undesired behaviour you encounter.*

-### Changes made:
+## Changes made:

 - Enables zsh history.
 - Adds some new aliases.